Simple steps to increase your energy, improve your complexion and lose weight

 Winter cleanses focus on building, nourishing and hydrating the body in preparation for the cold, of winter which has a constricting effect on the body.
 The focus is on warm, spicy, stimulating foods with a greater emphasis on oil and body work to pacify Vata.

 In summary, Ayurvedic cleansing is simply put, food and lifestyle medicine.
 Seasonal fresh foods and herbs are used in a precise way to support both detoxification and a return to your optimal vitality.
 Cleansing helps to reset the functional body, and reduce chronic diseases.
 The results for you is vibrant physical health and a calm focused mind and attitude.
 When we are healthy, we are happy.
 When we are happy our immune system is strong and our mind resilient.
 Vibrant health at any age is the promise of Ayurveda.
 Pay attention to your intake, moderate your choices, do regular purification aligned with the seasons and health and empowerment is yours!

 Join us for a 3-week Ayurvedic Cleanse

 Are you looking for a reset?
 Feel ready to cleanse your body and mind in a safe and effective way?
-Join us for a 3 week group cleanse program kicking off in February!
+Join us for a 3 week group cleanse program!

 The Medicine Man and Eleni Ayurveda have teamed up to create a live 3-week Detox that will have you looking and feeling your best without going to extremes.
 Tailored meal plans according to your constitution, downloadable recipes, Live video calls and group chats, Master Classes on nutrition and detoxing, herbs to help supercharge your results and access to your own Digital Launch Pad to answer your questions and energise you all the way!